 Do you think Mountain Pose is easy?
-Hmmmmm…. think about it.
-Do you tend to squirm and fidget and look around in this pose?
+Or do you tend to squirm and fidget and look around in this pose?

 Challenge yourself to make this pose more difficult, more meaningful.
 Make it matter.
 Think of Mountain Pose as your family and the other poses as your friends, teachers, pets, and strangers.
 Honor your family by being steady.
 Stay still and aware.
 This will build your power.
 This will build your LIFE FORCE.
 This will build strength in your family.

-There are many ways to lose your power, for example: fidgeting, fiddling, moving fast, leaving your mat, talking, turning one foot out, bending a knee.
-You get disconnected and unplugged from the source of what matters.
+There are many ways to lose your power.
+Fidget, fiddle, move fast, leave your mat,, talk, turn one foot out, hyperextend your knee.
+You get disconnected and unplugged from your source of what matters.

 You will realize, it really is not so easy to be still.